antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

-# How to port WinForms applications to .NET Core 3.0
+# How to port desktop applications to .NET Core 3.0

-In this post, I will describe how to port a WinForms application from .NET Framework to .NET Core.
-I will also show how you can keep using the WinForms Designer in Visual Studio even though it is under development and is not yet available for .NET Core projects.
+In this post, I will describe how to port a desktop application from .NET Framework to .NET Core.
+I picked a WinForms application as an example but steps for WPF applications are similar.
+I will also show how you can keep using the WinForms
+Designer in Visual Studio even though it is under development and is not yet available for .NET Core projects.